-I take whatever sounds, syllables or words that a child can produce either spontaneously or in imitation and then use that to build more syllable/word structures depending on the articulatory placement and manner using target words that a child will have plenty of opportunities to practice throughout the day.
+I start with whatever sounds, syllables or words that a child can produce either spontaneously or in imitation and then use that to build more syllable/word structures depending on the articulatory placement and manner.
+I then target words within a child’s daily routines to provide many opportunities for practice throughout the day.
+I use strategies from Dynamic Temporal and Tactile Cueing as well as PROMPT to elicit correct oral postures and sequencing of sounds into words.
 As soon as possible, I try to use the rule of 3 to get in as much practice on a target as possible and use knowledge of performance feedback to get the child to understand what they are doing well.
 As soon as possible, I try to fade the cues and use more knowledge of results as well as random practice for generalization as we move forward onto novel sounds and syllable structures.
 I have the family practice previously targeted words in a variety of routines for maintenance.
 For older children, I work on embedding target words into phrases and then sentences in an effort to generalize coarticulatory proficiency.

 I have the parents of very young children practicing target words within a variety of routines throughout the day (play, snack, dressing, bathing, diaper changes/potty time, car rides, songs, book reading, etc).
 I teach them to use the rule of 3 to elicit as many responses as possible.
-I also teach the parent to position themselves so that the child can see their face and provide slow models.
+I also teach the parent to position themselves so that the child can see their face and how to provide slow models either simultaneously or within delayed imitation.
 I also teach the parent to use gestural prompts and give the sounds relevant names to increase their reference and recall of the motor plan for those sounds.
-I usually construct a core vocabulary book for daily review and we add pictures as the child's sound/word skills improve.
+I usually construct a core vocabulary book for daily review with the parent for practice.
+We then add pictures as the child's sound/word skills improve.
 For preschool and older children, I provide worksheets with target words and try to develop games in which the child can have 10-15 minutes daily practice with the adult.
 I also encourage the parents to have structured dinner conversations with emphasis on the correct word productions during that time when possible.
 Book reading is also recommended to practice target words.